Transitional Conditional Independence: Comparison to Other Notions of Conditional Independence

 Here, $\Qcal$-extended conditional independence was not strong enough to produce the needed Markov kernels.
-This is in contrast to transitional conditional independence, whose global Markov property, Theorem \ref{thm-gmp-mI-CBN} now gives:
+This is in contrast to transitional conditional independence, whose global Markov property, \Cref{thm-gmp-mI-CBN} now gives:

 which is a stronger conclusion and provides us with the needed Markov kernels for free.
 This was one of the core motivation for developing transitional conditional independence.
-For a proof of the do-calculus rules for causal Bayesian networks with non-stochastic input variables and latent variables that also covers such corner cases easily see Corollary \ref{cor:do-calculus}, which is based on the global Markov property, Theorem \ref{thm-gmp-mI-CBN}.
+The derivation of the causal do-calculus rules from a global Markov property of this kind is carried out in \cite{FM20} for $\Qcal$-extended conditional independence.
+The same strategy applies to transitional conditional independence, once the global Markov property, \Cref{thm-gmp-mI-CBN}, is established for the relevant class of graphs; we do not carry this out here.